How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 There is a lot to see in town, including buildings, fascinating museums (the National History Museum comes to mind as one of the top museums to visit in Bucharest), parks, markets, and much more.
 However, and if you have enough time, taking a short trip to another area of the country can offer alternative things to do during your visit to Romania.

-A visit to a different city, for instance, will be helpful to put Bucharest into perspective and to understand how more provincial areas in the country used to be during the communist regime and how much they have changed in the past decades.
+A visit to a different city, for instance, will help put Bucharest into perspective and help you understand how more provincial areas in the country were during the communist regime and how much they have changed in the past decades.

-There are several day tours to Bran Castle and other beautiful fortresses in Rumania departing and returning on the same day.
+Several day tours to Bran Castle and other beautiful fortresses in Rumania depart and return on the same day.
 This Dracula’s Castle, Peles Castle, and Brasov old town day trip is perfect for visiting several spots in a day.
-You will particularly enjoy checking out Brasov, a town with an imposing collection of Medieval buildings and unique buildings built in Renaissance, Baroque, Provincial and neo-classic styles.
+You will particularly enjoy checking out Brasov, a town with an imposing collection of Medieval buildings and unique buildings built in Renaissance, Baroque, Provincial, and Neo-Classic styles.
 The tour is affordable and convenient, including pick-up and drop-off from your hotel.

 As you can see, no cold season can stop you from seeing the best of Bucharest.
 The city offers several indoor activities and incredible outdoor experiences to enjoy the Balkan gem of a city.